 Out of character, Murray is the host of 7 Day Sunday on BBC Radio 5, and presented Al Murray’s German Adventure (BBC Four), an historical series about the art and culture of Germany, showing a different view to the German Nation that the Pub Landlord protrays.
 Other appearances as himself include QI, Frank Skinner’s Opinionated, Have I Got News For You and The Road To Berlin, a 10 episode documentary series on WWII for Discovery.

-Geordie lass and self-confessed cake pigeon Sarah Millican is without a doubt a household name of British comedy.
-2011 saw her named as The People’s Choice: Queen of Comedy at the British Comedy Awards, and her debut stand-up DVD became the all time best seller from a female comedian.
+Geordie lass and self-confessed cake pigeon Sarah Millican continues to be a household name of British comedy.
+Having been named as The People’s Choice: Queen of Comedy at the British Comedy Awards in 2011, her debut stand-up DVD became the all time best seller from a female comedian.

 She started in comedy after attending a workshop for writers who hadn’t performed before.
-Nowadays Millican is on TV most nights, with appearances on shows like QI, 8 out of 10 Cats and Live at The Apollo.
-She’s performed sell-out tours and shows no signs of slowing down.
+After finding success at the Edinburgh Fringe, she broke into mainstream comedy with frequent appearances on shows like QI, 8 out of 10 Cats and Live at The Apollo.
+She has repeatedly sold out tours around the world.